alathiya/Azure-ML-Capstone/starter_file/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # Heart Failure Prediction Capstone Project

 This project leverages AutoML and Hyperdrive capabilities of Azure ML platform to build and deploy Heart Failure death event prediction classification model.
 Project soure is from kaggle competition [Heart Failure Prediction](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data).
 This project will demonstrate ability to use an external dataset in your workspace, train a model using the different tools available in the AzureML framework as well as ability to deploy the model as a web service.
 Results from both approachs(automl and hyperdrive) will be compared and best chosen model will be deployed using python SDK for Azure ML.